Many people die at 25 and aren't buried until they are 55. So said Benjamin Franklin, that famous statesman, inventor, and wit.

 Technologies like K4Community could provide a way forward.
 Of course, widespread progress is far from inevitable and no app can be a panacea.
 Another of Franklin’s famous quotes is instructive: “One of the greatest tragedies in life is the murder of a beautiful theory by a gang of brutal facts.”
-Technology use remains low among the elderly: only 42% own a smart phone and fewer still own a tablet or use social networks.
+Technology use remains low among the elderly: only 42% own a smartphone and fewer still own a tablet or use social networks.

 Tech companies need to address this reality head-on.
 K4Connect conducted numerous surveys and focus groups to learn how to adapt to an older user base with a unique set of needs.
-Their conclusion: It’s about more than increasing font size.
+Their conclusion: It’s about more than increasing the font size.
 Older respondents asked for a simpler, more intuitive interface and fewer gimmicky features – every element should have a clear purpose and value.
 They wanted all the options available in a single location and demanded security and safety.

 K4Connect fundamentally rethought how to present and structure solutions and discovered that when technology is built specifically for older adults, they value it.
-The company takes this so seriously that they will not offer a product or product feature if it does not provide a clear first-order value to seniors.
-The smart home automation features of K4Community have a 100% adoption rate and nearly one third of residents were using additional application features when installed in senior living communities.
+The company takes this so seriously that it will not offer a product or product feature if it does not provide a clear first-order value to seniors.
+The smart home automation features of K4Community have a 100% adoption rate and nearly one-third of residents were using additional application features when installed in senior living communities.
 For example, residents shared more than 5,500 photos and made 1,500 social connections using the tools in a single month.

 The Next Step

 K4Community is looking to expand residential communities to private homes.
 For LTC insurers, the implications are profound.
-Currently carriers in the U.S. must confront continued reserve charges for ever-lengthening LTC claim durations and exits from writing new LTC business – or selling in-force blocks of business.
+Currently, carriers in the U.S. must confront continued reserve charges for ever-lengthening LTC claim durations and exits from writing new LTC business – or selling in-force blocks of business.

 As many carriers continue to take losses or even abandon their LTC lines of business, tech innovations that enhance independence and improve the quality of life for seniors may provide a path to sustainability.
 RGA saw such LTC potential in K4Connect that we invested in the company through our subsidiary, RGAX – the “transformation engine” of RGA that partners with carriers and entrepreneurs to incubate and accelerate new products and services with the goal of changing the life insurance ecosystem.

 Of the forces reshaping the global economy, none is so inevitable, or so rarely acknowledged, as the sheer march of time, particularly in the developed world.
-In the United States, for example, the population of those aged 65 or older will grow by more than 30 million by 2035 – making aging Baby Boomers the fastest growing U.S. demographic group.
+In the United States, for example, the population of those aged 65 or older will grow by more than 30 million by 2035 – making aging Baby Boomers the fastest-growing U.S. demographic group.
 Elderly U.S. adults will outnumber children for the first time in American history.
 It’s time to take a fresh approach to aging.